adobe-photoshop/generator-assets-automation/README.md

 To run the automation plug-in, first close all open documents and then select "Run Assets Automation" from the Generate menu.

+### Plug-in Configuration

+The plug-in can be configured in your user-level `generator.json` file with the following options:

+1. `working-directory` - default value: a temporary directory - Indicates the directory into which assets are generated while running tests
+2. `cleanup` - default value: `true` - Indicates whether or not assets generated while runing tests should be cleaned up afterwards.

 ### License

 (MIT License)